realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; City/location name

-For each World Clock time zones, a city or location name can be configured.
+For each World Clock time zone, a city or location name can be configured.
 For example "SYDNEY" or "LORD HOWE".
 This name will be shown every few seconds alternately with time.

 #### <ins>Music Player settings</ins>